metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### What is `LD_PRELOAD`?

-`LD_PRELOAD`, available as an environment variable, is a feature provided by dynamic linkers like ldd that allows us to load our shared library i.e. mirrord-layer, in this case, before any other.
-This feature is available through `DYLD_INSERT_LIBRARIES` on OSX and therefore, mirrord-layer is cross-platform i.e. it works with all Unix-based systems.
+`LD_PRELOAD`, available as an environment variable, is a feature provided by dynamic linkers like ldd that lets us load a shared library into a process before the process loads anything else.

-And just to have some more context, we are overriding libc functions so that we can replace them with our custom implementation which enables incoming/outgoing traffic and allows us to redirect file read/writes bidirectionally between our local process and the remote pod.
+In our case, we use `LD_PRELOAD` to load mirrord-layer, which overrides libc functions with a custom implementation.
+By overriding file and socket functions, we can then transparently plug the process into the remote pod, having it read and write files and traffic remotely without changing a single line of code.
 Overriding these libc functions on different systems would have been a difficult task and this is where Frida-gum comes to save the day through its [inline hooking interceptor](https://github.com/frida/frida-gum/blob/main/gum/guminterceptor.h).
-Read more about Frida [here](https://frida.re/).

 Let's go over a quick example of how we can hook the [open](https://man7.org/linux/man-pages/man2/open.2.html) system call by finding and replacing libc symbols through Frida's Rust bindings.